Marconi Express: Service

 The service runs daily from 5:40 to midnight.
 Trains run every 15 minutes, or every 7:30 minutes at peak times.

 When service is interrupted, TPER operates a bus replacement service from Bologna Centrale railway station to the airport calling at Lazzaretto.
 The buses used for this service are those previously used for the BLQ route and currently used on route 945, and are recognizable due to them adopting the "MEX" code.

 Trainsets

 The Marconi Express trainsets are bidirectional and consist of two separate wagons each.
 Each shuttle can carry up to 48 passengers and can reach a top speed of 70 km/h.

-In the first weeks of operation of the Marconi Express, due to regulations linked to the COVID-19 pandemic in Italy, the capacity of each trainset has been reduced to 50%, providing for a capacity of 24 passengers per trainset (12 passengers per wagon).
+In the first weeks of operation of the Marconi Express, due to regulations linked to the COVID-19 pandemic in Italy, the capacity of each trainset was reduced to 50%, limiting the capacity to 24 passengers per trainset (12 passengers per wagon).

 Trainsets are equipped with onboard monitors and free WiFi.